Imago

 Additionally, together with Bodine, Dechambeau won his 2nd U.S. Open title in 2024.
 But there was something even more interesting about it.
 After winning the U.S. Open in June 2024, DeChambeau was quick to thank Bodine during his post-round press conference and privately expressed his gratitude by sending the trophy to Bodine’s home in Seattle for a few weeks.

-And, according to Bodine, DeChambeau often shares his fondness for him.
+According to Bodine, DeChambeau often shares his fondness for him.
 In 2024, during the U.S. Open, Bodine said, “What he says over and over again is I keep him calm.”
-Now, the duo will be active at Augusta National.
-The question is: will we see them enjoying another win at the 2025 Masters, with DeChambeau in form?
+Now the duo will be taking the stage again at the prestigious Ryder Cup.
+The question is: will we see them enjoying another win, with DeChambeau in form?

 ADVERTISEMENT